We may earn a commission for purchases through links on our site. Learn more

 If you have friends going in the same direction as you, it’s an excellent option to share the costs, with each rider contributing an equal portion of the total cost.
 Each one must have their own valid Uber payment method and must accept the fare split request in their Uber app during the ride before it ends.
 Here’s how to split the cost of an Uber ride with someone else:

-1, First, ensure that each riders has an Uber account.
+1, First, ensure that each rider has an Uber account.
 Then, tap the Uber icon to open the app.

 2. Request an Uber ride to your location.